This commercial breaks are going by faster than they've ever gone in my entire star-studded broadcast career.

 And lo and behold, housing prices peaked at that time.

-He says, We've heard this happening a lot, but it happened again at the rallies for the mosque on Sunday in New York.
+We've heard this happening a lot, but it happened again at the rallies for the mosque on Sunday in New York.

-She writes, on Sunday, I was honored to be a speaker at the rally against building the Hamask at ground zero, put on by the coalition to honor ground zero.
+She writes, On Sunday, I was honored to be a speaker at the rally against building the Hamask at Ground Zero, put on by the coalition to honor Ground Zero.

-As the rally concluded, thousands of participants marched the one block from the rally site to the actual site of ground zero.
+As the rally concluded, thousands of participants marched the one block from the rally site to the actual site of Ground Zero.

-I noticed a guy in a black shirt with a phone camera, aggressively questioning and haranguing a gentleman with the sign, no sharia here.
+I noticed a guy in a black shirt with a phone camera aggressively questioning and haranguing a gentleman with the sign, no Sharia here.

-He was very aggressive, this guy was disrespectful, condescending.
+He was very aggressive, this guy.

 Apparently, he didn't like the gentleman's answers about Sharia and pushed the point.